Ayoush/commit-history-modifier/README.md

 # COmMIt-hIStoRy-mOdiFIeR
-Testing some Sub proceSs for modIFYing coMMiT histOry
+TestiNg some Sub proceSs for modIFYing coMMiT histOry